connorcarnes/campbell-letters/README.md

-Dear Brother I take the opportunity of writing those few lines to you Hoping the will find you in good Health as this leaves me and family in at Present thank├ó┬Ç┬Ös be to god for his mercies to us we do appear to Have A bad crop of potatoes all over this country this year again they are all in infected this year Again on
+Dear Brother I take the opportunity of writing those few lines to you Hoping the will find you in good Health as this leaves me and family in at Present thankΓÇÖs be to god for his mercies to us we do appear to Have A bad crop of potatoes all over this country this year again they are all in infected this year Again on